Toyota bZ4X: Overview

 The design of the bZ4X was previewed by pictures of a series of electric concept vehicles released by Toyota in June 2019.
 The company highlighted the plan to release six electric vehicles between 2020 and 2025, using the e-TNGA platform.
 The vehicle was also previewed by Subaru, which is developing the vehicle with Toyota as a concept mockup showcasing a similar concept design in January 2020.

-The bZ4X Concept was revealed in 19 April 2021 and was presented at Auto Shanghai on the same day.
+The bZ4X Concept was revealed on 19 April 2021 and was presented at Auto Shanghai the same day.
 While it is revealed as a concept vehicle, the vehicle appeared to be nearly production-ready.
 The bZ4X is similar in size to the RAV4, but stood lower with sharper styling and a longer wheelbase that matches the larger Highlander's.
-The vehicle has been developed in conjunction with Subaru, which is said to have had input into the car’s all-wheel drive system.
+The vehicle has been developed in conjunction with Subaru, which is said to have had input into the car's all-wheel drive system.